shybyte/exercises-in-programming-style-rust/README.md

 ### Part 2 - Basic Styles

-I happens every day.
+It happens every day.
 You have seen it already.

 * [Monolithic](src/bin/03-monolith.md) - One big program with no named abstractions and no clever library usage
 * [Cookbook](src/bin/04-cookbook.md) - Procedural code with global state